Icehunter/litterbox/node/packages/LitterBox/README.md

   // get item(s) from the cache by key, but if missing generate new data
-  // imagine that your generator promise is actually a DB call to go fetch the data, or another type of DB const generatedItem = await tenancy.GetItemGenerated(
+  // imagine that your generator promise is actually a DB call to go fetch the data, or another type of DB const generatedItem = await tenancy.GetItemUsingGenerator(
     'a',
     async () => {
       return { testing: 123 };